stfc/dl_esm_inf/doc/api.rst

  2. The type of grid point at which the field is defined (``GO_U_POINTS``, ``GO_V_POINTS``, ``GO_T_POINTS`` or ``GO_F_POINTS``)

-Note that the grid object need not have been fully configured (by a call to ``grid_init`` for instance) before it is passed into this constructor.
+Note that the grid object must have been fully configured (by a call to ``grid_init`` for instance) before it is passed into this constructor.